50 Cent: 2002–2007: Mainstream breakthrough, Get Rich or Die Tryin, and The Massacre

 50 Cent released his debut album, Get Rich or Die Tryin' (described by AllMusic as "probably the most hyped debut album by a rap artist in about a decade"), in February 2003.
 Rolling Stone noted its "dark synth grooves, buzzy keyboards and a persistently funky bounce", with Jackson complementing the production in "an unflappable, laid-back flow".
 It debuted at number one on the Billboard 200, selling 872,000 copies in its first four days.
 The lead single, "In da Club" (noted by The Source for its "blaring horns, funky organs, guitar riffs and sparse hand claps"), set a Billboard record as the most listened-to song in radio history within a week.

 Interscope began funding and distributing for Jackson's label, G-Unit Records, in 2003.
 He signed Lloyd Banks, Tony Yayo and Young Buck as members of G-Unit, and The Game was later signed in a joint venture with Dr. Dre's Aftermath Entertainment.
+G-Unit Records replaced Jackson's previous imprint, Rotten Apple Entertainment.
 50 Cent executive produced Lloyd Banks's June 2004 debut studio album, The Hunger for More, which achieved Platinum status in America.
 50 Cent also contributed vocals to Lloyd Banks's hit single, "On Fire".
 In March 2005, 50 Cent's second commercial album, The Massacre, sold 1.14 million copies in its first four days (the highest in an abbreviated sales cycle) and was number one on the Billboard 200 for six weeks.
 He was the first solo artist with three singles in the Billboard top five in the same week with "Candy Shop", "Disco Inferno" and "How We Do".
 According to Rolling Stone, "50's secret weapon is his singing voice - the deceptively amateur-sounding tenor croon that he deploys on almost every chorus".
+50 Cent's video game, 50 Cent: Bulletproof was released in November 2005.
+50 Cent portrays himself and provides his likeness and voice in the video game, with the video game also featuring music from his first two studio albums.